Add to your Claude Code skills

 by leonardomso

-A collection of 179 rules that AI coding agents can use when writing Rust.
+A collection of 265 rules across 26 categories that AI coding agents can use to write idiomatic, fast, and safe Rust.

 # Add to your Claude Code skills